Asbjørn Blokkum Flø – Electric Rain

 Asbjørn Blokkum Flø (b.
 1973, Volda, Norway) lives and works in Oslo.
 Flø’s work has been shown and performed at DEAF (Dutch Electronic Arts festival, Rotterdam, The Netherlands), ICMC (International Computer Music Conference, Denton, USA), NIME (New Interfaces for Musical Expression, Baton Rouge, USA), Synthése (International Festival of electronic music and sonic art, Bourges, Francee), Sound around Kaliningrad (International Forum of Experimental Music and Sound Art, National Centre for Contemporary Arts (NCCA), Kaliningrad, Russia), Prix Italia (Prix Italia, Radiotelevisione Italiana, Italy), Ars Acustica (EBU Ars Acustica Group, European Broadcasting Union), as well as Bergen kunsthall, Henie-Onstad kunstsenter, Kunstnernes hus, Visningsrommet USF, Ultima, Borealis Festival, Ibsen Festival, Ekko and Grønland Chamber Music Festival in Norway.

 Electric Rain is supported by Billedkunstnernes Vederlagsfond, Komponistenes Vederlagsfond og Norsk kulturfond.
-Technical development by Notam.
+Technology developed and produced at Notam by Asbjørn Blokkum Flø, Thom Johansen and Hans Wilmers.